inclyc/inclyc/README.md

 ## 🛠 Skills

-- ✅  Randomly concat characters and util they compile succesfully (with warnings)
+- ✅  Randomly concat characters and util they could be compiled succesfully (with warnings)
 - ✅  Mess up codes
 - ✅  rm -rf /